AndroidAndFlutterDev/Gideon/README.md

 that the capabilities are programed, (you will found it) and type : elif "whatever you wish to add" in rec:
                                                                        speak("whatever you want te receive") And that's it.
 You have a very good assistant, at your service.
-PD: for music playng you have to get a youtube api, you can do that by searching the Google extension "youtubev3", or something like that, and create a new api key, copy, and put that on the "keys.json" file, on the variable "youtube_key"
+PD: for music playing you have to get a youtube api, you can do that by searching the Google extension "youtubev3", or something like that, and create a new api key, copy, and put that on the "keys.json" file, on the variable "youtube_key"